Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Two-dimensional Model Fits

 \subsection{Comparisons with other methods}

 NGNM $v_2$ measurements are conventionally interpreted to represent some combination of ``elliptic flow'' and ``nonflow''~\cite{poskvol} with several proposed sources for the latter such as resonances, Bose-Einstein correlations and jets~\cite{2004}.
-Separating sinusoids attributed to ``flow'' from other correlation structure is a long-standing problem not resolved by non-graphical methods.
-Various strategies have been proposed to reduce ``nonflow,'' including cuts on $\eta$ to exclude an interval on $\eta_\Delta$ containing the origin.
+Separating sinusoids attributed to ``flow'' from other correlation structure is a long-standing problem not resolved by NGNM analysis.
+Various strategies have been proposed to reduce ``nonflow,'' including cuts on $\eta$ to exclude an interval on $\eta_\Delta$ near the origin.
 The most common methods and their biases have been compared to 2D model fits on $(\eta_\Delta,\phi_\Delta)$~\cite{flowmeth,gluequad,tzyam,multipoles,sextupole}.

-Figure~\ref{v2ep} (left panel) shows multiparticle cumulant measurements $A_Q\{2\}$ (open squares) and $A_Q\{4\}$ (solid upright triangles) from 200 GeV \auau collisions~\cite{2004} and event-plane measurements $A_Q\{EP\}$ (solid inverted triangles) from 17 GeV \pbpb collisions~\cite{na49} compared with Eq.~(\ref{loglog}) (solid and dashed curves).
-In Ref.~\cite{flowmeth} it was demonstrated that $v_2\{2\} \approx v_2\{EP\}$ to within 5\% (consistent with experiment~\cite{2004}). ``Nonflow'' contributions to those methods are discussed in App.~\ref{nnonflow}.
+Figure~\ref{v2ep} (left panel) shows multiparticle cumulant measurements $A_Q\{2\}$ (open squares) and $A_Q\{4\}$ (solid upright triangles) from 200 GeV \auau\ collisions~\cite{2004} and event-plane measurements $A_Q\{EP\}$ (solid inverted triangles) from 17 GeV \pbpb\ collisions~\cite{na49} compared with Eq.~(\ref{loglog}) (solid and dashed curves).
+In Ref.~\cite{flowmeth} it was demonstrated that $v_2\{2\} \approx v_2\{EP\}$ to within 5\% (consistent with experiment~\cite{2004}). ``Nonflow'' contributions to those methods are discussed in the Appendix.
 Published uncertainties for the $A_Q\{2\}$ measurements multiplied by factor 10 to make them visible are shown as bars within the open squares.
-It is claimed that $v_2\{4\}$ eliminates ``nonflow'' arising from small clusters of particles (e.g., jets)~\cite{borg,starv24}, and those measurements are indeed closer to the $A_Q\{2D\}$ trend (solid curve), but there are still very significant differences.
+It is claimed that $v_2\{4\}$ eliminates ``nonflow'' arising from small clusters of particles (e.g., jets)~\cite{borg,starv24}, and those measurements are indeed closer to the $A_Q\{2D\}$ trend (solid curve), but there are still quite significant differences.
 The NA49 $v_2\{\text{EP}\}$ measurements (inverted triangles)~\cite{na49} provide a reference for the energy-dependence systematics.